 An increase in the earnings of one spouse by itself does not justify an increase in spousal support.
 For such an increase to constitute the basis for a modification of spousal support, the supported spouse must prove that his/her needs were not satisfied by the spousal support ordered in the judgment.
-In other words, if the amount of spousal support ordered in the judgment was capped due to the other party’s earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the judgment was entered, an increase in the income of the supporting spouse might constitute the basis for an increase in spousal support.
+In other words, if the amount of spousal support ordered in the divorce judgment was capped due to the other party’s earnings and was not sufficient to meet the supported spouse’s marital standard of living at the time the divorce judgment was entered, an increase in the income of the supporting spouse may constitute the basis for an increase in spousal support (IRMO Hoffmeister I).

-Marital standard of living is relevant to a modification of spousal support but it is just one factor and it is not dispositive.
-The marital standard of living is less significant with the passage of time.
+Marital standard of living is relevant to a modification of spousal support but it is just one of many factors and it is not dispositive (IRMO Smith).
+The marital standard of living is less significant with the passage of time (IRMO Rising).